-It’s important to note that if you have married since making a will, then your marriage is likely to have invalidated the will.
+Important: if you have married since making a will, your marriage will probably have made the will invalid.

 Planning your estate

 In addition to using a will to say who should inherit your money, there are steps you can take to minimise the amount of Inheritance Tax that must be paid on your estate.

 Preparing for long-term care and funeral expenses

 Funerals can be expensive, but there are ways of preventing these costs burdening your family:

 - You can save regularly into a savings account earmarked for funeral expenses.

-- If you have life insurance, check if there are extra benefits if the proceeds are used to cover funeral costs and make sure the proceeds are written in trust so they are easily available after your death and don’t form part of your estate.
+- If you have life insurance, check whether there are extra benefits if the proceeds are used to cover funeral costs.
+Make sure the proceeds are written in trust so they are easily available after your death and don’t form part of your estate.